Prajwal-Kumar-19/Excel-Hypermart-Capstone-/README.md

 # Excel-Hypermart-Capstone

-🛒 Freshco Hypermarket Capstone Project Overview
+🛒 Hypermarket Capstone Project Overview

 Project Focus: Analyzing order and delivery data from an Hypermarket